Fang85/multi-agent-LLM-impression-generation/README.md

 The input file required for the main code is not provided in this repository.
 The file includes the following columns:

 - ID: Index
-- ACC: Accession number
+- ACC: accession number
-- modality: Modality used for the imaging study
+- modality: modality used for the imaging study
-- ProcedureNM: Procedure name
+- ProcedureNM: procedure name
-- FINDINGS: Findings section
+- FINDINGS: findings section
-- IMPRESSION_CLEAN: Cleaned impression section
+- IMPRESSION_CLEAN: cleaned impression section
--

 Notes:
 ACC and modality are used as metadata in the vector database.
 However, they are not essential for generating the impression.
 If desired, the code can be modified to exclude these columns.